MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/what-are-calling-plans-in-office-365/search-for-phone-numbers-for-users.md

 f1keywords: None
 ms.custom:
 - Calling Plans
-description: 'See how to search for phone numbers you can assign to your users, by country/region, state/region, or city, and specify the quantity of numbers you need. ' ms.openlocfilehash: eeae7ad4bcafea1f8a1f86d36e59d2f57a2edff1 ms.sourcegitcommit: 31827526894ffb75d64fcb0a7c76ee874ad3c269 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 02/06/2019 ms.locfileid: "29753516"
+description: 'Erfahren Sie, wie Sie nach Telefonnummern suchen können, die Sie Ihre Benutzer nach Land/Region, Bundesland/Region oder Stadt zuweisen und die Anzahl an Nummern angeben können, die Sie brauchen. ' ms.openlocfilehash: eeae7ad4bcafea1f8a1f86d36e59d2f57a2edff1 ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/23/2019 ms.locfileid: "32230059"
 ---
 # <a name="search-for-phone-numbers-for-users"></a>Suchen nach Telefonnummern von Benutzern

-Beim Einrichten von Benutzern in Ihrer Organisation tätigen und Entgegennehmen von Anrufen, müssen Sie die **Skype für Business Administrationscenter** verwenden und rufen Sie zunächst die Telefonnummern, die Benutzern zugewiesen werden können.
-Die Telefonnummer, die Sie einem Benutzer zuweisen werden eine Telefonnummer ein, der Sie für Ihre Organisation haben und in der Dropdown-Liste aufgeführt werden, wenn Sie die Eigenschaften des Benutzers bearbeiten, und klicken Sie auf **zuweisen**.
+When you are setting up users in your organization to make and receive phone calls, you must use the **Skype for Business admin center** and first get phone numbers that can be assigned to users.
+The phone number you assign to a user will be a phone number that you have chosen for your organization and will be listed in the drop-down list when you edit the properties of the user and click **Assign**.

 Before you can assign phone numbers to your users, you must use the **New numbers** page to search for numbers that are available for you within an area.
-Sie können zum Suchen nach **Land/Region**, **Bundesland**und **Ort**, und geben Sie die Anzahl von Rufnummern, die Sie für Ihre Benutzer benötigen.
+You can search by **Country/region**, **State**, and **City**, and then enter the number of phone numbers you will need for your users.

 Wenn Sie Hilfe mit erste Rufnummern benötigen, können Sie [Telefonnummern für Ihre Organisation verwalten](/microsoftteams/manage-phone-numbers-for-your-organization) oder [Kontakt support für Business-Produkte - Admin Hilfe](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b) sehen.